fabri1983/menuapp/README.md

 Technologies
 ------------
 - Java 8
-- Dropwizard v1.0.5
+- Dropwizard 1.0.5
-- Guice v4.1.0
+- Guice 4.1.0
-- Dropwizard-Guicey v4.0.1
+- Dropwizard-Guicey 4.0.1
-- Maven v3.3.9
+- Maven 3.3.9

 Building and setup of Eclipse projects
 --------------------------------------
-You can compile using next maven profiles: `local` (default), `test`, `stage`, `prod`.
+You can compile using next maven profiles: `local` (default), `test`, `stage`, or `prod`.
-Each of them presents different configurations according the target environment you want deploy to.
+Each of them presents different configurations according the target environment you want to deploy at.
 Pay attention that `prod` profile leaves the filtered resource as it without replacing the place holders, so you must provide your own config file.
 See next section.
 ```sh
 cd menuapp